On this page...

 Accreditation certificates are issued by the State Library in June of each year.
 Accreditation is valid for three years.

-Back to topFY26 Accreditation Deferment
+Back to topFY27 Accreditation Update

 Back to topAccreditation Resources